 to determine whether your or not your financial situation is improving, this is the one.

 A qualified account owned by you, controlled by you.

-Traditional IRA: An IRA that is funded with after tax dollars.
-Withdrawals from Traditional IRA's are taxable when they are received.
+Traditional IRA: An IRA that is funded with after tax dollars but contributions may be fully or partially deductible.
+Withdrawals from Traditional IRA's are taxable in the year they are received.

 Roth IRA: An IRA that is funded with after tax dollars.
 Withdrawals from Roth IRAs are typically able to be withdrawn tax-free.